Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 Let’s move on to the next step where we will set up a `Camera` object.

-## Step 4: setting up a new camera
+## Step 4: Setting up a new camera

 In order to "see" the objects we render in our environment, we need to create a `Camera` object.
 We will be using a [perspective projection](<https://en.wikipedia.org/wiki/Perspective_(graphical)>) by creating a `new THREE.PerspectiveCamera()` and passing in the following values: